Star Falls

-Star Falls is an American comedy television series created by George Doty IV that aired on Nickelodeon from March 31 to July 28, 2018, and on TeenNick from August 5 to September 2, 2018.
+Star Falls is an American sitcom created by George Doty IV that aired on Nickelodeon from March 31 to July 28, 2018, and on TeenNick from August 5 to September 2, 2018.
 The series stars Siena Agudong, Kamaia Fairburn, Elena V. Wolfe, Dion Johnstone, Jadiel Dowlin, and Marcus Cornwall.

 Premise

 Craig Brooks is a popular Hollywood actor, and the father of Diamond, Phoenix, and Bo Brooks.
 For his latest movie role, he temporarily moves his family to the town of Star Falls, where his movie is being filmed.
 While there, Diamond Brooks befriends a local girl, Sophia Miller.
 Sophia and Diamond team up to set their parents up with each other.